MicroEJ/Tool-UITestAutomation/TestAutomationTool/README.md

 # Overview

 This repository provides an automated tool for UI testing.

-It is used to record scenario of events (on `Pointer` , `Button` and `LongButton`) and replay the scenario.
+It is used to record scenario of events (on `Pointer` , `Button` , `LongButton` and `Joystick`) and replay the scenario.
 While replaying a scenario, this tool can also compare the screen with screenshots captured while recording scenario.

+Scenario can be stored in a custom path or a default path specified in application properties.

 ![TAT](TAT.png "Test Automation Tool")

 # Architecture

-This module extends the classes `Pointer` , `Button` and `LongButton` of the `FrontPanel` then the tool overrides its events and adds a recording step before sending the event to the MicroEJ Application.
-It can also capture a screenshot so when the user replays it, they will have a point to compare the current screen with the screen captured during the recording process.
-The screen capture process stores the current displayed pixels in a .raw file.
+This module extends the classes `Pointer` , `Button` , `LongButton` and `Joystick` of the `FrontPanel`.
+It overrides the FrontPanel events and adds a recording step before sending the event to the MicroEJ Application.

+The tool can capture screenshots while recording a scenario.
+This allows to perform screen comparison during a scenario replay.
+Screenshots are saved in .png format.

-The replay process is done by replicating an event from the `Pointer` or `Button` or `LongButton` by getting the widget by its label name and calling the event recorded.
+The replay process is done by replicating an event from the `Pointer` or `Button` or `LongButton` or `Joystick` event recorded.

 # Usage